Our Firelands Family, 2,300+ Strong, Across 7 Counties

 Are you ready to be a part of it?

-We hire for a number of jobs in Sandusky, Ohio and nearby, as well as numerous career areas, and our job openings are constantly changing.
-Click below to begin your job search.
+We hire for a number of office and hospital jobs in Sandusky, Norwalk, and nearby, as well as numerous career areas and medical center jobs.
+Our job openings are constantly changing.
+Click below to begin your search for medical center jobs.
 If you don’t see a job that matches your qualifications, check back in a few weeks to see if a relevant position has opened up.

-Internal Firelands applicants please log in through the Intranet for a list of available positions.
+Internal Firelands applicants please login through Ultipro > Myself > View Opportunities for a list of available positions.

 Firelands Regional Medical Center and Firelands Physician Group are nicotine and smoke-free organizations in compliance with state and federal law.
-If you smoke or use other tobacco or nicotine products, including occasionally or socially, you will not be considered for hire.
-All applicants considered for hire will be subject to a nicotine test as part of our pre-employment testing process.
+If you have smoked and/or used other tobacco or nicotine products within the last 90 days of submitting an application, including occasionally or socially, you will not be considered for hire.
+All applicants considered for hire will be subject to a nicotine test as part of a pre-employment testing process.
 Additionally, once hired, employees must remain tobacco and nicotine-free.

 "I am new to Firelands after working in a large health system for about 30 years.
 One of the first things that impressed me about Firelands is that everyone I met said, ‘you’re really going to like working here’ and I have found that to be true.
 Everyone is very welcoming and employees are very engaged when you pass them in the hallway, always making eye contact and saying hi.